We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 If you plan to be more focused on character meet and greets you need to plan very specific strategies for the characters you want to meet the most.
 Some of the party exclusive characters can very quickly build absolutely massive lines.

 I’m sure there are others, but some of the most popular characters include Sandy Claws, The Seven Dwarfs, and Moana.
-In fact, at this time you can only meet Moana at either MVMCP or MNSSHP.
-Considering her popularity amongst kids, this makes her line build fast.

 2. Plan a Rough Idea of Where You Want to be, and When